 The late enrollment penalty is an amount added to your Medicare Part D monthly premium.
 You may owe a late enrollment penalty if, for any continuous period of 63 days or more after your Initial Enrollment Period is over, you go without one of these:

 1. Join A Medicare Drug Plan When You're First Eligible.

 You won't have to pay a Part D late enrollment penalty, even if you've never had prescription drug coverage before.

-Creditable prescription drug coverage could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, CHAMPVA, or health insurance coverage.
+Credible prescription drug coverage could include drug coverage from a current or former union employee, TRICARE, Indian Health Service, the Department of Veteran's Affairs, CHAMPVA,or health insurance coverage.
 Your prescription drug plan must tell you each year if your drug coverage is creditable coverage.
 They may send you this information in a letter, or draw your attention to it in a newsletter or other piece of correspondence.
 Keep this information because you may need it if you join a Medicare drug plan later and want to avoid the Part D late enrollment penalty.

 3. Keep Records Showing When You Had Creditable Drug Coverage, And Tell Your Plan About It.

 When you join a Medicare drug plan, the plan will check to see if you had creditable drug coverage for 63 days or more in a row.
 If the plan believes you didn't, it will send you a letter with a form asking about any drug coverage you had.
 To avoid a Part D penalty, complete the form and return it to your drug plan by the deadline in the letter.
 If you don't tell the plan about your creditable drug coverage, you may have to pay a Medicare Part D late enrollment penalty.
 Are there company policies that are particularly important to your business?
 Perhaps your unlimited paternity/maternity leave policy has endeared you to employees across the company.
 This is a good place to talk about that.